Axial flux motor: Aviation

 The Rolls-Royce ACCEL, holder of the current world speed record for an electric aircraft, uses three axial flux motors.

 YASA makes AFMs for the 3-motor Rolls Royce Spirit of Innovation.
 Their target is aircraft motors that deliver 50 kW/kg, to allow for the substantial weight reductions needed to enable electric-powered flight.

 In 2025, Flying Whales announced that Evolito would supply axial flux motors for the aircraft.

 General purpose

 Emrax makes a line of axial flux motors: the Emrax 228 (power density 4.58 kw/kg), Emrax 268 (5.02 kw/kg), and Emrax 348 (4.87 kw/kg).

-Siemens offers a 5kw/kg motor.

 Conifer plans to offer iron-based 1 to 25-hp (0.75-18.65-kW) units for applications such as HVAC fans and pumps, tools and equipment, and in-wheel motors for small electric vehicles such as scooters, ATVs, and urban delivery vehicles.